[FNCA History]

 1. A new play yard is fenced in behind the Goddard Annex and a door and steps put in to access it.

-2. Flames Games start.
+2. Flames Games started by Trevor.

 3. The Trustees announce their intention to "replace all the plumbing and pipes in the entire system."